MMaciej0/MMaciej0/README.md

 **`Web developer`**

-I'm a budding frontend developer with a profound enthusiasm for crafting digital projects from the ground up.
+I'm a budding frontend developer.
 The opportunity to make something out of nothing, is an aspect of programming that truly captivates me.
 I'm particularly intrigued by the intersection of programming with my other love — cycling.

 * 🌍  I'm based in Kraków
 * ✉️  You can contact me at [maciejmadry0@gmail.com](mailto:maciejmadry0@gmail.com)